talon-one/talon_go/docs/CampaignCopy.md

 `func (o *CampaignCopy) SetTags(v []string)`

 SetTags gets a reference to the given []string and assigns it to the Tags field.

+### GetEvaluationGroupId

+`func (o *CampaignCopy) GetEvaluationGroupId() int32`

+GetEvaluationGroupId returns the EvaluationGroupId field if non-nil, zero value otherwise.

+### GetEvaluationGroupIdOk

+`func (o *CampaignCopy) GetEvaluationGroupIdOk() (int32, bool)`

+GetEvaluationGroupIdOk returns a tuple with the EvaluationGroupId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasEvaluationGroupId

+`func (o *CampaignCopy) HasEvaluationGroupId() bool`

+HasEvaluationGroupId returns a boolean if a field has been set.

+### SetEvaluationGroupId

+`func (o *CampaignCopy) SetEvaluationGroupId(v int32)`

+SetEvaluationGroupId gets a reference to the given int32 and assigns it to the EvaluationGroupId field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)